Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

 \begin{section}{Introduction}

-The equivalence problem in general relativity is the issue of determining whether two spacetimes can be transformed from one to another by some change of coordinates.
+The question of when two spacetimes in general relativity can be transformed from one to another by a change of coordinates is known as the equivalence problem.
 This is an important issue for solutions to the Einstein field equations, as one would like to know when two solutions are related and hence describe the same gravitational field.
 It can also be difficult to determine whether an effect derived from the metric is due to the coordinates chosen or is of a real physical nature.
-The solution to the equivalence problem concerns itself with obtaining an invariant classification of the local geometry of the spacetime.
-Such a solution provides a framework from which the answers to these and other questions can be obtained \cite{Sousa}.
-In general, a solution to the problem can be quite applicable and have far-reaching consequences \cite{Olver, Spiv4, Spiv5}.
+The solution to the equivalence problem concerns itself with obtaining an invariant characterization of the local geometry of the spacetime, and provides a framework from which the answers to these and other questions can be obtained \cite{Sousa,MW2013}.
+In general, having an invariant description of a metric can be quite applicable and has far-reaching consequences \cite{Olver, MacCallum2015, gang}.

-Mathematically, interest in the equivalence problem goes back to the time of Gauss, who more than likely knew the answer in dimension 2 \cite{Olver}.
-Christoffel was the first to investigate this problem for $n$-dimensional Riemannian manifolds admitting no symmetries, and his work implied that for $n=4$ the twentieth covariant derivative of the curvature tensor was required to determine equivalence \cite{Ehlr}.
-Elie Cartan applied his method of moving frames in 1946 to the classification of Lie pseudo-groups.
-Cartan also showed that this approach could be extended to metrics admitting symmetries, and in general required a comparison of the curvature tensor components and its covariant derivatives up to $n(n+1)/2$ order \cite{Olver, Cartan}.
-Sternberg completed Cartan's approach in the 1960's, and with the development of computer algebra systems Anders Karlhede gave Cartan's approach a true algorithmic form and adapted it specifically for general relativity in 1980 \cite{Karl1, Karl2}.
-Algorithms using the algebraic classification of the irreducible parts of the curvature spinor and the Newman-Penrose spinor formalism have also been developed, implemented for various computer algebra suites \cite{AlievNutku, Pen1, Pen2}.
+Mathematically, interest in the equivalence problem goes back to the time of Gauss \cite{Olver}.
+Christoffel was the first to investigate this problem for $n$-dimensional Riemannian manifolds admitting no symmetries, and his work implied that for $n=4$ the twentieth covariant derivative of the curvature tensor was required for complete classification \cite{Ehlr}.
+Cartan applied his method of moving frames in 1946 to the classification of Lie pseudo-groups, and extended this approach to metrics admitting symmetries.
+In general, this approach required comparing the components of the curvature tensor and its covariant derivatives up to $n(n+1)/2$-th order \cite{Olver, Cartan}.
+Sternberg completed Cartan's approach in the 1960's, and with the development of computer algebra systems Karlhede gave Cartan's approach a true algorithmic form and adapted it specifically for general relativity in 1980 \cite{Karl1, Karl2}.
+Algorithms using the algebraic classification of the irreducible parts of the curvature spinor and the Newman-Penrose spinor formalism have also been developed and implemented for various computer algebra suites \cite{Hall, AlievNutku, Pen1}.